 1. Make sure you set the importance for each resource to ‘essential’

-2. Add any instructions for us in a Library Note, e.g. if you require digitisation of a book chapter or article.
-For chapters, please include chapter title and pagination.
-If you'd like us to order multiple copies of a book if it turns out not to be available as an ebook, please also indicate this in the note.
-To add a note, click on the Edit item menu symbol to the right of the item you want digitised, then select Note for library from the drop down menu.
+2. Add any instructions for us in a Library Note, e.g. if you require digitisation of a book chapter or an article (please also see our instructions for digitisation requests).
+To add a note, click on the Edit item menu symbol to the right of the item, then select Note for library from the drop down menu.
+Please add a date to the note as it helps us identify

 3. Publish your guide, by clicking on the Publish button that appears at the top right of your list – this is what will notify us that you have amended your list and prompt us to order any essential readings that you have added.